ZabinskiMichal/pickingScheduler/README.md

 # picking scheduler

-Application created to automate and optimize schedule for picking grocery harmonogram in shops.
+Application created to automate and optimize schedule for picking grocery in shops.

 ## how to use this program
 1) clone this repository